githar5h/Nagpur-Restaurants-Analysis/README.md

 #### Average Cost and Street Food Hotspots:

 Exploring the correlation between area and average cost revealed intriguing insights into the city's culinary landscape.
-Restaurants in Dighori, Besa, and Shankar Nagar Square emerged as some of the costliest, possibly reflecting a more upscale dining experience.
+Restaurants in Dighori, Besa, and Shastri Nagar emerged as some of the costliest.
 On the flip side, areas like Kharbi, Futala, and Lakadganj showcased more budget-friendly options, suggesting the prevalence of popular street food destinations in these regions.

 #### Area-wise Ratings and Culinary Excellence: